BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

    The password is a [regular expression](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285).
    They are a little complicated but worth the effort if you want more control over what exactly matches.
    Websites like [regex101.com](https://regex101.com/) help with that complexity though.
-   The offical [documentation](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/regex/Pattern.html#sum) for regular expressions in Java might also help you.
+   The official [documentation](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/regex/Pattern.html#sum) for regular expressions in Java might also help you.
    If you don't want to get into them just write down the password but keep in mind that the players answer needs to be an exact match!